rust-lang/rfcs/text/1156-adjust-default-object-bounds.md

 This is a breaking change, and hence it behooves us to evaluate the impact and describe a procedure for making the change as painless as possible.
-One nice propery of this change is that it only affects *defaults*, which means that it is always possible to write code that compiles both before and after the change by avoiding defaults in those cases where the new and old compiler disagree.
+One nice property of this change is that it only affects *defaults*, which means that it is always possible to write code that compiles both before and after the change by avoiding defaults in those cases where the new and old compiler disagree.